Moldova in the Eurovision Song Contest 2007: Background

-The Moldovan national broadcaster, TeleRadio-Moldova (TRM), broadcast the event within Moldova and organised the selection process for the nation's entry.
-TRM confirmed their intentions to participate at the 2007 Eurovision Song Contest on 15 November 2006 despite having considered to withdraw due to lack of funds for participation.
-The broadcaster opted to select their entry in 2007 via an internal selection, marking the first time that a Moldovan entry was internally selected; Moldova has selected their entry via a national selection show in 2005 and 2006.
+As part of its duties as participating broadcaster, TRM organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2007 contest on 15 November 2006 despite having considered to withdraw due to lack of funds for participation.
+TRM opted to select its entry in 2007 via an internal selection, marking the first time that a Moldovan entry was internally selected; the broadcaster has selected its entry via a national selection show in 2005 and 2006.

 Before Eurovision

-Pentru Eurovision 2007

 Artists and composers had the opportunity to submit their entries between 26 November 2006 and 10 December 2006.
 Both artists and songwriters were required to be of Moldovan nationality and could each submit more than one song.
 Artists were also required to fund their own potential participation at the Eurovision Song Contest with TRM only covering the expense of the entrance fee, but in the event of a top ten placing at the final of the contest all expenses would be covered by TRM instead.
 At the conclusion of the submission deadline, 34 valid entries out of 35 were received by the broadcaster; "Can You" performed by 3 BUCKS was disqualified.
-Among the artists that submitted a song was 2005 Moldovan Eurovision entrant Zdob și Zdub.
+Among the artists that submitted a song was Zdob și Zdub (who represented Moldova in 2005).

 The selection of the Moldovan entry for the Eurovision Song Contest 2007, entitled Pentru Eurovision 2007, took place over two rounds.
 The first round occurred on 13 December 2006 where a jury consisting of Valentin Dânga (composer), Ghenadie Ciobanu (composer), Oleg Baraliuc (composer), Inesa Stratulat (singer), Vlad Costandoi (producer), Natalia Brasnuev (President of OGAE Moldova), Rodica Ciorănică (journalist and editor at VIP Magazine) and Diana Stratulat (general producer of NIT TV) was to select seven to ten entries out of the 34 received to proceed to the second round.
-However, only three were ultimately shortlisted due to the large margin of votes received between the entries ranked third and fourth.
+However, only three were ultimately shortlisted due to the large margin of votes received between the third and fourth ranked entries.
 The second round was a live audition of the three entries in front of the jury panel that took place on 14 December 2006, where "Fight" performed by Natalia Barbu was selected to represent Moldova.